 Sec.
 4-54.
-Walls and Fences.
+Walls, Fences and Retaining Walls.

-No wall or fence, other than a retaining wall, shall be more than eight (8) feet in height.
+(a) No wall, fence, and retaining wall shall be more than eight (8) feet in height.
 No wall or fence shall be constructed in any public right-of-way except upon approval of the director of public works.
 No wall or fence in a front yard in a residential district shall exceed four (4) feet in height.
-When this Chapter requires a wall or fence to be constructed, the wall or fence shall be completed prior to issuance of a certificate of occupancy for the principal structure.
+When this Chapter requires